 - You may, in certain circumstances and subject to strict rules, accept offers of gifts, benefits and hospitality.
-However, you must at all times be, and be seen to be, fair, impartial and unbiased. - Gifts and hospitality should not be, or seen to be, part of usual business; any acceptance should be infrequent. - Within 28 days of receiving gift(s) and/or hospitality in connection with your official duties with a value of £50 or more, you must register those items with the Monitoring Officer including providing details of the source of the gift or hospitality, its actual value and your reason for accepting it. - For staff only you must seek approval in advance from your Director (unless exceptional circumstances apply) for the receipt of any hospitality and, where it is possible to do so, for any gift that is offered.
+However, you must at all times be, and be seen to be, fair, impartial and unbiased. - Gifts and hospitality should not be, or seen to be, part of usual business; any acceptance should be infrequent. - Within 28 days of receiving gift(s) and/or hospitality in connection with your official duties with a value of £50 or more, you must register those items with the Monitoring Officer including providing details of the source of the gift or hospitality, its actual value and your reason for accepting it. - For staff only you must seek approval in advance from your Executive Director (unless exceptional circumstances apply) for the receipt of any hospitality and, where it is possible to do so, for any gift that is offered.

-Date of approval and issue July 2022
+Date of approval and issue August 2024

-Changes from Previous version (May 2020) Minor factual and layout changes
+Changes from Previous version (May 2022) Minor factual and layout changes Confirmation that gifts given to the GLA which are not intended to be retained do not need to be registered with the Monitoring Officer in the normal way

-Review date July 2024
+Review date August 2026

 Senior owner Monitoring Officer

 Document owner Corporate Governance Manager